 - 2 teaspoons (10ml) corn syrup

-- For the cake: Preheat the oven to 350°F. Grease and flour three 8-inch baking pans, lining the bottoms with parchment paper circles.
+- Preheat the oven to 350°F. Grease and flour three 8-inch baking pans, lining the bottoms with parchment paper circles.

 - In a separate medium-sized bowl, whisk the eggs together with the vanilla extract.
 Then add the buttermilk and vegetable oil, whisking all the wet ingredients together.

 - Next, pour the wet ingredients slowly into the dry ingredients while the mixer is beating at a low speed.
 Once all the wet ingredients have been added, increase the mixing speed to medium and mix until all the ingredients are combined, scraping down the bowl as needed.

 - Divide the cake batter evenly between the 3 baking pans.
 Bake at 350°F for 30-35 minutes or until the toothpick inserted into the center of the cake comes out clean.
 Remove the cakes from the oven and place them on a wire rack to cool for one hour.
 Gently run a knife on the inside edge of the pan to release the edges of the cake from the pan.
 Carefully remove the cake from the pan and allow it to cool completely.

 - Line a 9×13-inch baking sheet with parchment paper and set aside.
 In a microwave-safe bowl, melt the chocolate in the microwave on medium-high power in 15-second increments, stirring between each interval until the chocolate is fully melted.

 - Place the Rice Krispie cereal in a medium-sized bowl and pour the melted chocolate over the cereal.
 Stir with a spatula until the cereal is well-coated.

 - Spread the cereal evenly on the baking pan and transfer to the refrigerator until the chocolate is set.